rejnac/Khristu-mu-nyimbo-chichewa-database/README.md

 Disclosure: The lyrics were prepared on VideoPsalm Church Presentation software (open-source), exported in its native (.vpc) format, and extracted as (.Json) file.

-Khristu Mu Nyimbo is part of several other SDA music lyrics under refining in different languages.
+Khristu Mu Nyimbo is part of several other SDA music lyrics under refinement in different languages.

 # Mission
 Making SDA worship material accessible to everyone.